Skip to content

 That gap shows up in three places: defensibility, drift, and silent failure.

-The most common moment of failure isn't when an outcome is delivered.
-It's when someone asks how to explain data discrepancies after the fact.
+The most common moment of failure is not delivery.
+It is the later review, when someone asks how to explain a result after the fact.

 Typical scenarios:

-If the outcome is delivered without evidence, those questions lead to manual reconstruction, argument, or—worse—no answer at all.
+If the outcome is delivered without evidence, those questions lead to manual reconstruction, argument, or no answer at all.

-Defensibility isn't about being right forever.
-It's about being able to explain and reproduce what was believed when it mattered.
+Defensibility is not about being right forever.
+It is about explaining and reproducing what was believed when it mattered.

 Outcomes can be correct and still degrade over time.